Immigration New Zealand urged to stay deportations

 It says overstayers are not eligible for reassessment if they've been served with a deportation order at all, or if eight years ago they were subject to a removal order.

-Next story in National: Importers warned price gouging won't work
+Next story in New Zealand: Importers warned price gouging won't work

 Copyright © 2013, Radio New Zealand